skygear-demo/deprecated-swift-chat-demo/TUTORIAL.md

 ```

 ## Part 13 - Notification
-There are serveral `NSNotification.Name` extentions from SKYKit, including:
+There are several `NSNotification.Name` extensions from SKYKit, including:
 - `SKYContainerDidChangeCurrentUser`
 - `SKYChatDidReceiveRecordChange`
 - `SKYContainerDidRegisterDevice`